AdobeDocs/marketo.en/help/marketo/release-notes/current.md

 Below you'll find all the features included in the April '24 release.
 Check your Adobe Marketo Engage edition for feature availability.

+The Release Notes specifically for Adobe Dynamic Chat [can be found here](/help/marketo/release-notes/dynamic-chat.md){target="_blank"}.

 >[!AVAILABILITY]
 >
 >Features denoted by a star (![star](assets/yellow-star.png)) are paid add-ons.
 Please contact your Marketo Engage representative to learn more.